microsoft/BotFramework-Composer/docs/archived docs/how-to-define-triggers.md

 3. You can then create an **Intent recognized** trigger to handle each intent you define as instructed in the [LUIS recognizer](how-to-define-triggers.md#LUIS-recognizer) section.

 > [!NOTE]
-> For more information on how to write regular expression, read [here](https://regexr.com/).
+> For more information on how to write regular expressions, read [here](https://regexr.com/).

 ## Unknown intent